bobbygrace/ants/README.md

 ## How to use…

-- `npm install`
+- Install packages with `npm install`
-- Build and watch styles and templates with `npm run gulp`
+- Watch source js, css, and html files with `npm run dev`
-- Watch JavaScript bundle with `npm run watch`
+- Serve locally with `npm run serve`
-- Build JavaScript bundle with `npm run build` (for production)
+- Build the JavaScript bundle with `npm run build` (for production)
-- Serve locally with `npm run dev`
 - Visit [localhost:8080](http://localhost:8080) to view your site.

 This is just a template, so don’t push to this repo.
 To get rid of the git